-The recently established Technological University (UTEC) (created by Law No. 19.04372012), is mandated to develop public education activities at undergraduate and postgraduate level in various areas and to undertake research, promote innovation and provide services in the social context, in line with the country's development requirements.
+The recently established Technological University (UTEC) will provide support in the aforementioned area in the coming years.
+Article 3(a) and (b) of Law No. 19.04372012 establishing this university explicitly stipulate that it is mandated to conduct public education activities at undergraduate and postgraduate level in various areas and to undertake research, promote innovation and provide services in the social context, with a view to training university teachers in the various technological areas, in keeping with the country's overall development requirements.

-Training of forest workers and middle managers is the responsibility of the Universidad del Trabajo del Uruguay (UTU) which runs Agricultural Schools in the rural areas for training non-university level technical staff.
+Training of forest workers and middle managers is the responsibility of the Universidad del Trabajo del Uruguay (UTU), which runs Agricultural Schools in the rural areas for training non-university level technical staff.